GoonerBrian/node-oracledb-on-m1-mac/README.md

 ## Install the x64 version Node.js/NVM using Rosetta

 Rosetta is a terminal that you can open on Apple Silicon machines that emulates the x64 architecture.
 The `node-oracledb` is needed if you want to create a Node.js backend but the package doesn't play nice on M1 Mac at this time.
 (I mean it's only been 2+ yrs.
 I'm sure they'll get around to it.)(That was sarcasm.
 Why does Oracle hate Apple Silicon?
 Beats me.)
 Rosetta is always spoken of vaguely and I haven't spent the time yet to find a simple way of switching between native and Rosetta terminals.
-I'll describe how I'm doing it because it will be referenced in a link I'm about to provide and their description will not be very helpful if this is your first time.
+I'll describe how I'm doing it because although it will be referenced in a link I'm about to provide, their description will not be very helpful if this is your first time.

 To open a Rosetta terminal:
 - Close any existing terminals